 Public Workflows, Private Data

-The workflows you create, and the steps within them, are public.
+By default, the workflows you create, and the steps within them, are public.
 The data you send to a workflow, and all logs and API responses we attach to steps, are private.

-Trigger and action steps are also public, but the specific values of their step parameters are kept private, by default.
+When a workflow is public, trigger and action steps are also public, but the specific values of their step parameters are kept private, by default.
 For example:

 - If you're using an HTTP trigger and sending data to S3 and SQL destinations, the fact that you're using those steps will be public.
 But we won't reveal the specific endpoint URL associated with your HTTP trigger.